oracle/terraform-provider-oci/website/docs/r/containerengine_cluster.html.markdown

 		* `is_tiller_enabled` - Whether or not to enable the Tiller add-on.
 	* `admission_controller_options` - Configurable cluster admission controllers
 		* `is_pod_security_policy_enabled` - Whether or not to enable the Pod Security Policy admission controller.
+	* `ip_families` - IP family to use for single stack or define the order of IP families for dual-stack
 	* `kubernetes_network_config` - Network configuration for Kubernetes.
 		* `pods_cidr` - The CIDR block for Kubernetes pods.
 Optional, defaults to 10.244.0.0/16.
 		* `services_cidr` - The CIDR block for Kubernetes services.
 Optional, defaults to 10.96.0.0/16.